MORE ABOUT

 graphy.

 Timothy McGowan is a young lyric tenor bringing his “sweet phrases,” (Tim Smith, Baltimore music critic) and “lively gusto,” (The Boston Music Intelligencer) to stages around the United States.
-He is a versatile performer with credits ranging from traditional opera, sacred music, contemporary works, and American Musical Theatre.
+He is a versatile performer with credits ranging from traditional opera and sacred music to contemporary works, and American Musical Theatre.

-Timothy's Ohio Light Opera Company professional debut as Peter in Babes in Arms was "[the] first look at the estimable talents of newcomer Timothy McGowan who is more than memorable..."
+Timothy made his professional debut in 2018 with The Ohio Light Opera Company.
+As Peter in Babes in Arms, critics said his "estimable talents..." were "more than memorable..."
 (The Daily Record).
-With the OLO, he has portrayed roles such as Prinz Karl in the North American premiere of Emmerich Kálmán’s Der Teufelsreiter, William Fayre in Novello's Perchance to Dream, covering roles such as Frederic in Pirates of Penzance, and the titular role in Bernstein's Candide.
+He has since returned to the OLO portraying roles such as Prinz Karl in the North American premiere of Emmerich Kálmán’s Der Teufelsreiter, William Fayre in Novello's Perchance to Dream, and covering roles such as Frederic in Pirates of Penzance, and the titular role in Bernstein's Candide.

 Among his favorite stage roles are the title role in Britten’s Albert Herring, the Unnamed Tenor in Glass’s Hydrogen Jukebox, and Don Ottavio in Don Giovanni.